 OFFICE TEMPERATURE MONITORING USING LOW POWER WIDE AREA NETWORK

-IT centres and data centres require a large amount of high-performing computers installed at their facilities.
+IT centers and data centers require a large amount of high-performing computers installed at their facilities.
 It is found that 60% of energy consumption in these offices goes towards cooling computers because of the over-designing of the cooling system.
-The introduction of a low-cost, battery-operated LoRa-based wireless sensor network can be very beneficial for long-term temperature monitoring.
+The introduction of a low-cost, battery-operated LoRa sensor network can be very beneficial for long-term temperature monitoring.

 Real-time data acquired along with historical data can be used to detect problems and predict possible thermal issues all while improving the energy efficiency of the office.